FC Lokomotyv Kyiv: History

-The best record of competition was the 17th place in the 1938 Soviet Top League.
+Their best record of competition was the 17th place in the 1938 Soviet Top League.
 Also, the club was multiple winner of the Kyiv championships.
-In 1947, soon after the World War II the senior team was disbanded, it later appeared only on the amateur level (regional).
-During the World War II a lot of its players were mobilized and perished at the front-lines of the war.
+In 1947 the team was disbanded, by transferring team players to the Lokomotiv Moscow club.

-At the present time, the club is known for good training of young talent and selling them to domestic and European clubs.
+The club is now known for good training of young talent and selling them to domestic and European clubs.
 The most successful players among them are Andriy Yarmolenko and Oleksandr Yakovenko, who played for Belgian side Anderlecht.
 The club participated in the Second League.